JacquesCarette/Drasil/wiki/What-If.md

 - build infrastructure
 - (documented) code

-As a means to have a collective word for all of the above, we will label all of these **softifacts**.

 **N**: And what do you mean by *generating*?
 Like templates?

 **S** Not like templates.
-Like a program that uses a more semantic source for all the softifacts, selects the appropriate information for each piece, and writes each out in its *native format*.
-The basic idea is that each softifact contains a quite particular *view* of the total information behind a single software product, and so the generation process is one of filtering and translation.
+Like a program that uses a more semantic source for all the artifacts, selects the appropriate information for each piece, and writes each out in its *native format*.
+The basic idea is that each artifact contains a quite particular *view* of the total information behind a single software product, and so the generation process is one of filtering and translation.

+**N** Like with Generative AI, i.e. LLMs (Large Language Models)?

+**S** Again, not at all.
+This is more like a correct-by-construction methodology, not a conjuring up plausible-seeming code as LLMs do.

-**N** Like Modelling then?
+**N** Like Model-Driven Engineering then?

 **S** Much closer to that.
-Typical MDE approaches are very concerned with a particular slice out of the softifacts, and assume the rest will still be hand-written.
+Typical Model-Driven Engineering (MDE) approaches are very concerned with a particular slice out of the artifacts, and assume the rest will still be hand-written.

 ## More questions